PhoenixTales/wiki.gothicarchive.org/characters.md

 - `We take good care of our people, here in the old camp there is only oppression`

 ## Ramirez
-- character only known from a single mention in 0.56 alpha
+- only mentioned once in 0.56 alpha, might have been an early idea that evolved into _Raoul_ / _Diego_
-- he apparently teached something to the player character in the past
+- apparently he's the mentor of player character
-- we only know that some other NPC had to be seriously threatened before mentioning him
+- NPC mentions him when begging to be left alone if player very brutally threatens/tortures him
   - `PLAYER: Spit it out, you idiot!
 Speak up, or...
 Do you want to die?`
   - `NPC: Please don't hurt me.
 I don't want to die yet.
 Spare me.
 I am a worm.`
   - `NPC: Holy ground, Highlander!
 Remember what Ramirez taught you.`